 — a collection of poetry in English and Spanish, Enkidu Is Dead and Not Dead / Enkidu está muerto y no lo está (2021)

-If you didn’t come here for my books, but rather to know what gendered pronoun to use when you refer to me, “he/him” is correct, thanks!
+If you didn’t come here for my books, but rather to know what gendered pronoun to use when you refer to me, “he/him/his” is correct, thanks!
 In Spanish, it’s “él”.
 You can hear me pronounce my name at the end of this short video (skip to 1:55), or you can hear a robot say it (under “Name pronunciation,” press the Play button).

 Where to find me

 I’ve lived in the US, where I was born, and Colombia, where I moved as an adult.
 Within the Americas, I’ve also traveled to Canada, Mexico, and Paraguay.
 I have been to Europe (Italy, Greece, England, and Iceland), the Middle East (Israel), Asia (India) and Africa (South Africa).
 I ran my first 5k in November 2015, and three months later I ran my first half-marathon.
-In 2021, as my feet are recovering from overuse, you may find me on the couch.
+In 2022, as my feet are in recovery, you may find me on the couch.
 Drop me a message.